CAAPIM/layer7-operator/example/otk/single/README.md

   type: local
   auth: {}
 ```

+## OTK Customization Repository
+Modifying the default behaviour and configuration of the OTK is important for a variety of reasons.
+The Layer7 Operator provides an easy way to do this using repositories.

+We provide a [sample repo](link to sample repo) that has everthing pre-configured to work with this example.
+[This](link to community getting started repo) repo provides steps on how to create your own customizations repo using graphman.

 ### Create a Gateway
 The [Gateway Custom Resource](../gateway/advanced-gateway.yaml) in this example has the following pre-configured